 Penal Code §137 & §138 PC: Bribery of Witnesses Pertaining to their Testimony:

-You can be charged with the offense even if the witness/person giving information has not accepted the bribe/have been influenced by the bribe or failed to attend trial or other judicial proceeding.
-However, you cannot be charged unless you had the corrupt intent, as described above.
+You can be charged with the offense even if the witness/person giving information has not accepted the bribe/have been influenced by the bribe or failed to attend the trial or other judicial proceedings.
+However, you cannot be charged unless you had corrupt intent, as described above.

 Penal Code §138 (b) Bribery by Witnesses Pertaining to Attendance at Trial or Other Legal Proceeding